Whether you’re just dipping your toes in the water or looking for a long-term relationship, here are a few dating tips you should know.

 Boundaries represent the limits, rules or expectations that we set in order to protect our own well-being.
 Setting healthy boundaries can help us navigate relationships in a more positive way and avoid feelings of anger, resentment or burnout.

 Communicating our boundaries is an important part of any relationship, especially if we plan to be intimate with someone.
-Before you hop on your favorite app, agree to meet up or engage in sexual activities, think through your relationship boundaries.
+Before you hop on your favorite app, agree to meet up or engage in sexual activities, think through some potential relationship boundaries.

 Here are a few examples to consider: